 Contemporary Arts Museum Houston

-New and emerging artists have occasionally had their careers jump started by getting to display their work in this venue.
-Others who are already well known have also had their works shown there.
+New and emerging artists have occasionally had their careers jump-started by getting to display their work in this venue.
+Others who are already well known have also had their art shown there.
 A couple of examples would be Alexander Calder and Vincent Van Gogh.

-Mark Flood’s Gratest (sic) Hits is currently on display from April 30th to August 7, 2016 in the Brown Foundation Gallery.
+Mark Flood’s Gratest (sic) Hits currently on display from April 30th to August 7, 2016, in the Brown Foundation Gallery.
 That is on the 2nd floor where one enters the Contemporary Arts Museum.

 This artist also founded a band which plays punk rock music among other things.
-He goes by the name of Perry Webb in the band called Culturcide.
+He goes by the name of Perry Webb in the group called Culturcide.

 Mark Flood is a local Houston artist that is currently gaining much international fame.
 He graduated from Rice University with a Bachelor of Arts degree back in 1981.
-According to a Wikipedia article some of his pieces of art sell in excess of $200,000.
+According to a Wikipedia article, some of his pieces of art sell for more than $200,000.
 That must be very gratifying for him in more ways than one.

 The artist by the name of MPA has her work on display downstairs in the Zilkha Gallery.
 The Interview: Red, Red Future started on February 27th and ends on June 5, 2016.